Stockholder Engagement

 • We have stock ownership guidelines for all executive officers and directors

-• We have a clawback policy that complies with and exceeds NYSE listing standards
+• We maintain a clawback policy that complies with and exceeds the SEC rules and NYSE listing standards, and we include clawback rights in our equity award agreements

 • We have an annual Say on Pay vote